• Home

 The interior label: Original, signed by V. Gizinsky

-Frets: Steel wire of Gauge # 15.
-All original.
+Frets: Steel wire

-Number of frets: 24
+Number of frets: 27

-Total number of fret marks: 7
+Total number of fret marks: 9 and 5

 The Tuners, Bridge and Shell